shahid129/oliver-dein/README.md

 # Oliver Dein
 ![Main Page](docs/screenshot/others/site-main-page.png)

-Oliver Dein is an internet store where customers may purchase any kind of household goods.
-The website utilises Stripe as the payment processor.
+Oliver Dein is an online store where customers may purchase any kind of household goods.
+The website utilizes Stripe as the payment processor.
 This example project was not created to simulate actual credit card transactions.
 Use the test card number 4242 4242 4242 4242 with any future expiration date, any three-digit CVC, and any five-digit zip code to test the functionality.

 [View Live Project Here](https://oliver-dein.herokuapp.com/)